home festival history festival 2008 patron, sponsor & funders craft stalls location committee contact us

 Sandy Brown with her work in The Glove Factory - image copyright Roy Riley (www.royriley.co.uk)

-Each year the Festival also features highly respected and internationally recognised ceramic artists.
-These artists have included Svend Bayer, Clive Bowen, Mike Dodd, Walter Keeler and John Maltby who have all held exhibitions of their work.
+Each year the Festival also featured highly respected and internationally recognised ceramic artists.
+These artists included Svend Bayer, Clive Bowen, Mike Dodd, Walter Keeler and John Maltby who all held exhibitions of their work.

 Bideford and the surrounding area has an unusually strong tradition of artistic practice with many active artists living locally.
 This valuable human resource has been nurtured and developed, which coincides with the evolution of Bideford as a centre for the Arts.